Munseer-am/base64-decoder/README.md

 simple python script for coverting string into base64

-> NOTE: base64 is not a cryptographic algorithm
+> NOTE: base64 is not a cryptographic algorithm.